dsibal2218/Stock-analysis/README.md

 ![image](https://user-images.githubusercontent.com/98235755/157330290-e941a54c-152c-446d-a510-96bb166e36d0.png)

-### Advantages and Disadvantages of Refactoring
+### Advantages and Disadvantages of Refactoring Codes
 #### Advantages:
-1. It improved the run time for the system - ie more efficient.
-The run time for the original code (first two screenshots below) vs refactored code (last 2 screenshots) are shownbelow.
+1. It improved the run time for the script - ie it ran more efficient.
+The run time for the original code (first two screenshots) vs refactored code (last 2 screenshots) are shown below.
-The original code's perfomance is below:

 ![image](https://user-images.githubusercontent.com/98235755/157331806-5c106c74-6c91-4523-a7b9-6acb439031a2.png)
 ![image](https://user-images.githubusercontent.com/98235755/157331864-8a276e6a-c1bd-4b1e-966d-6d490174998d.png)
 ![image](https://user-images.githubusercontent.com/98235755/157332417-353b2dc0-9419-43b2-9d7e-61af8fb32ac2.png)
 ![image](https://user-images.githubusercontent.com/98235755/157332444-2da95b1d-187b-488e-8591-f39712b783db.png)
 2. Another advantage is that the codes are easier to understand and debugging was easier.
-I had no nested loop so it was easier to figure out where the issue was and it was less confusing.
+I had no nested for loops so it was easier to figure out where the issue was while debugging.
+Lastly, I found that refactoring made the codes less confusing and alot cleaner/clearer.

 ### Disadvantages:
-1. It was tedious to do.
+1. It was tedious to do
-2. For somebody who doesnt have much experience and does not have much understanding of the original codes, refactoring could become risky and could actually break the program.
+2. In general, for somebody who doesn't have much experience and does not have much understanding of the original codes, refactoring could become risky and could actually break the program.
+I definitely took alot of time uderstanding it and took alot of trial and error.